 Advanced Product Fields allows you to use many different pricing types for your product add-ons.
 Here are the most popular ones:

-- Flat fee: a fixed price, regardless of the product quantity.
+- Flat fee: A fixed price, regardless of the product quantity.

-- Percentage fee: the additional cost is a fixed fee based on a percentage of the product’s price.
+- Percentage fee: The additional cost is a fixed fee based on a percentage of the product’s price.

-- Amount × field value: this pricing option is only applicable to number fields.
+- Amount × field value: This pricing option is only applicable to number fields.
 It will multiply the field value with your given amount.
 This is useful to create a “pay-what-you-want” donation option.

-- Table rate pricing: finds the extra pricing from a predefined table.
+- Table rate pricing: Finds the extra pricing from a predefined table.

-- Formula pricing: if the above types don’t cover your needs, you can create your own formulas to cover more advanced pricing schemes.
+- Formula pricing: If the above types don’t cover your needs, you can create your own formulas to cover more advanced pricing schemes.

 These pricing features will take your customizable WooCommerce product to the next level!
 Below are quick tutorials on how to add pricing to your product addons.